Criminal Defense Attorney in Rockville, Maryland

-The Maryland criminal defense attorneys at the Gardner Law Firm know that being convicted of a criminal defense in the state of Maryland is a serious matter that can have far-reaching consequences.
+The Maryland criminal defense attorneys at the Gardner Law Firm know that being convicted of criminal defense in the state of Maryland is a serious matter that can have far-reaching consequences.
 Not only could you be looking at a hefty monetary fine and potential jail time but also the stigma that is associated with having a criminal record.
-Even if you avoid jail time, it may become harder to get a job or promotion, secure a bank loan or travel abroad.
+Even if you avoid jail time, it may become harder to get a job or promotion, secure a bank loan, or travel abroad.
 In most cases, you will also be prevented from purchasing a firearm and convicted felons will lose their voting rights.
 Because of these serious and life-altering consequences, if you are arrested and charged with a criminal offense, you need to exercise your right to remain silent and call the knowledgeable and experienced Maryland criminal defense attorneys at the Gardner Law Firm.

 There are many different crimes that you may be charged with that require a Maryland criminal defense attorney.
 The following are the crimes that we see every day and their definitions.
 Our firm has a history of successfully getting charges such as these thrown out, getting them reduced or attaining a successful outcome in court.

 Assault – An individual makes or attempts to make physical contact with another, or frightens another person intentionally.

 Burglary – A person breaks and enters a building with the intent to commit a crime.

 Robbery – The use of force or threat of force to obtain something from another person.

 Drug crimes – Control over a prohibited substance such as, but not limited to heroin, cocaine, ecstasy, LSD and Methamphetamine

 Domestic violence – The occurrence of an assault, rape or attempted rape, or sexual offense on or between family and household members that cause serious bodily harm.

 Driving under the influence (DUI) – Operating a motor vehicle while having a blood alcohol content (BAC) of .08 or greater